The Wood element or Wood phase – for growth – is the subject of this page, but first, consider how it fits into the greater scheme of things!

 Growth needs to take form with direction and purpose.
-This can be inhibited in several ways, either by chaos or straight frustration.
+This can be inhibited in several ways, either by chaos or straight frustration (more on this below).

 If so there may be irritability and anger, shouting and sudden movements (putting a strain on the ligaments).

-Or there may be depression, resignation, hopelessness and despair.
+Or there may be depression, resignation, hopelessness and despair (see below).